-When determining whether an employer must pay an employee for on-call or standby time, California minimum wage laws consider whether the on-call time or standby is spent primarily for the benefit of the employer as opposed to the employee.
+When determining whether an employer must pay an employee for on-call or standby time, California labor law considers whether the on-call time or standby is spent primarily for the benefit of the employer as opposed to the employee.
 CA DLSE Enforcement Policies and Interpretations Manual 46.1.2 Courts have considered the following factors when determining whether an employer must pay an employee for on-call or standby time:

 - the employee is required to live an on-premises